RowanAurora/RB120/lesson_2/secondpass/study_test.md

 ## Method lookup path
   The method lookup path is the trail that ruby follows to find a method when called.
 It starts in the class of the object that a method is called with, and goes up the inheritence hierachy of classes and modules.
 Calling ancestors on a class will detail the path.

+  Ruby looks in the current class, then the included modules from the last included to the first, and then up the inheritence chain, repeating the process.

   ```ruby
   class CustomClass
     # class stuff